| WeibullPH {flexsurv} | R Documentation |

 model on the log scale parameter.
 Thus, in the proportional hazards model,

-the coefficients in such a model on m
+the coefficients in such a model on m are interpreted as log hazard

 ratios.

-In the AFT model, covariates on b
+In the AFT model, covariates on b are interpreted as time

 acceleration factors.
 For example, doubling the value of a covariate with

-would give half the expected survival time.
+coefficient beta=log(2) would give half the expected survival time.

-These coefficients are related to the log hazard ratios \gamma
+These coefficients are related to the log hazard ratios \gamma as

-\beta = -\gamma / a
+\beta = -\gamma / a.

 Value

-gives the density, pweibullPH
+dweibullPH gives the density, pweibullPH gives the

-gives the quantile function,
+distribution function, qweibullPH gives the quantile function,

-generates random deviates, HweibullPH
+rweibullPH generates random deviates, HweibullPH retuns the

-cumulative hazard and hweibullPH
+cumulative hazard and hweibullPH the hazard.

 Author(s)